CTF Discretionary Funding

-CTF is currently Not accepting discretionary grant applications for the current fiscal year.
-Grant applications for discretionary funding for Fiscal Year 2015 (July 1, 2014 – June 30, 2015) will be accepted anytime after April 1, 2014.
+CTF will be accepting discretionary grant applications for fiscal year 2015 (July 1, 2014 – June 30, 2015) on or after April 1, 2014.
 The FY 2015 Discretionary Grant Application may be downloaded by clicking on the link below.

-CTF will accept and review applications anytime during the year, up until such time all available discretionary funds for the fiscal year are obligated.
+CTF will accept and review applications anytime after April 1 and up until such time all available discretionary funds for the fiscal year are obligated.
 Grants will be reviewed in the order in which they are received.

 Organizations currently receiving funding from CTF may not apply for discretionary grants to cover costs associated with their existing grant program.
 Discretionary funding will be denied to any organization attempting to circumvent the competitive bid process or if the funding is available for a project through existing resources or budgets.